kibook/s1kd-tools/tools/s1kd-refls/README.md

 -r
 Search for matches to references in directories recursively.

+-s
+Include the source object as a reference.
+This is helpful when the output of this tool is used to apply some operation to a source object and all its dependencies together.

 -u
 Show only unmatched reference errors, or unmatched codes if combined with the -a option.